srivatbalaji/canvas-mcp-server/README.md

 # Canvas MCP Server

 This is the MCP server I built to be used with BruinLearn (Canvas).
-Feel free to run with any client and modify code to work with your schools Canvas instructure!
+Feel free to run with any client and modify code to work with your school's Canvas instructure!

 ## Setup